MikaelEliasson/EntityFramework.Utilities/README.md

 ## Reporting bugs and feature requests

-You can do that by preferebly creating an issue here on GitHub or chat me up on twitter
+You can do that by preferebly creating an issue here on GitHub or chat me up on twitter @MikaelEliasson

 ## Installing